tsboom/dwetl/README.md

 * TsvFileReader - reads tab-separated data line-by-line from a file
 * SqlAlchemyReader - reads a database table row-by-row.

-The "ListReader" is commonly used for unit testing, in place of the "TsvFileReader" or "SqlAlchemyReader".
+The "ListReader" is commonly used for unit testing using lists, in place of the "TsvFileReader" or "SqlAlchemyReader".

 ### Processors